WhatEverKid07/2D-EndlessRunner/README.md

 ## How to play

-Just doesnload the latest release and run the .exe.
+Just Download the latest release and run the .exe.
 Note: Windows only.

 ## Run in Unity